 Cash works better, but even that needs to be in a form that the recipient can understand.
-“A hundred dollar bill is the same size as a twenty is the same size as a ten,” she says.
-“Some kids get it.
-Most kids don’t.”
-Even those kids who do understand also know that they won't get to just hang onto a hundred dollar bill because it’s too much money to entrust to younger kids.
+All bills appear to be the same to younger children, and you might need to communicate that they may not get to hold on to it—even those kids who do understand the differences should know that they won't get to hang onto a hundred dollar bill.
+It’s simply too much money to entrust to younger kids.

-If you want to give a gift of cash, break it down into pieces a child can easily transact with to help them learn to handle money.
+If you want to give a gift of cash, break it down into pieces a child can easily understand to help them learn to handle money.
 For young children, consider a roll of quarters provided that they are not so young that quarters present a choking hazard.
-For pre-adolescents and teens, give bills with a letter that explains the gift.
+For pre-adolescents and teens, you could give bills with a letter that explains the gift.

 Set Gifting Expectations Carefully

-Experts recommend you be very clear and careful about your intentions when you begin a pattern of gifting, especially when giving large sums to older or adult children.
+It helps that you be clear and careful about your intentions when you begin a pattern of gifting, especially when giving large sums to older or adult children.